-Our colleague, Dr. Sachiko Homma will present her work on mechanisms of DUX4-induced pathogenesis at the next FSHD International Research Conference, which will be held in Las Vegas in June.
+Our colleague, Dr. Sachiko Homma presented her work on mechanisms of DUX4-induced pathogenesis at the FSHD International Research Conference, which was held in Las Vegas, June 8-9.

 Dr. Sachiko Homma in our group has been awarded a new grant from Friends of FSH Research to help support her work on mechanisms of pathogenesis in FSHD.